Shift Detection and Adaptation for Network Intrusion Detection

 In this section, we detail the components of our design.
-As shown in Fig.~\ref{fig:workflow}, the workflow begins when data arrives at the Anomaly Detection Module (ADM) for pseudo-labeling.
+The workflow begins when data arrives at the Anomaly Detection Module (ADM) for pseudo-labeling.
 This is followed by a three-step process to address distribution shift: Shift Detection, Shift Explanation, and Model Adaptation.